luisansorge/rnaseq_course/README.md

 SRR7821969	|Blood Control
 SRR7821970|	Blood Control

-_Table 1: shows the sample names and corresponding experimental conditions.
-The sequencing was performed in paired-end mode, resulting in two FASTQ files per sample, representing read 1 and read 2, respectively._
+_Table 1: Sample names and corresponding experimental conditions.
+Sequencing was performed in paired-end mode, resulting in two FASTQ files per sample, representing read 1 and read 2, respectively._

 ## 1. Quality Control
-**Quality control assessment using the raw reads using fastqc:**
+**Quality control assessment of raw reads using FastQC:**

 _run script 01a_doFASTQC.sh_

-**Creation of fastqc reports for all samples, enabling the possibility for MultiQC analysis which creates a report of the fastqc results in order to compare the quality of reads across all samples:**
+**Creation of FastQC reports for all samples, enabling the possibility for MultiQC analysis to compare the quality of reads across all samples:**

 _run script 01b_doMULTIQC.sh_